 Other frequently diagnosed causes of feline vomiting include the ingestion of such substances as the leaves of poisonous plants, spoiled cat food, various human medications, pieces of string or yarn, antifreeze, certain human foods (chocolate or onions, for example), or any number of objects that a cat might find lying about on the floor—paper clips, rubber bands, and the like.

-A vast array of other causes of feline vomiting include: internal parasites; a wide variety of gastrointestinal conditions, such as constipation, inflammatory bowel disease, or obstruction due to an ingested foreign object; the presence of benign or cancerous gastrointestinal growths; and a wide range of metabolic diseases, such as diabetes, kidney disease, and hyperthyroidism.
-To diagnose the cause of frequent vomiting, says Dr. Goldstein, “You start with a thorough history from the owner, a physical examination of the cat and then go to bloodwork and fecal examination to rule out possible toxicities, parasites, and metabolic diseases.
-If everything seems normal, you’d move on to imaging—x-rays and ultrasound, which can be helpful in finding masses, foreign objects, and other gastrointestinal tract problems.
-Finally, you may have to do a biopsy of intestinal tract tissue if cancer or inflammatory bowel disease is suspected.”
+A vast array of other causes of feline vomiting include: internal parasites, a wide variety of gastrointestinal conditions such as constipation and inflammatory bowel disease, obstruction due to an ingested foreign object, the presence of benign or cancerous gastrointestinal growths, and a wide range of metabolic diseases including diabetes, kidney disease, and hyperthyroidism.
+Diagnosing the cause of frequent vomiting in cats begins with a thorough history from the owner, a physical examination of the cat, and then bloodwork and fecal examination to rule out possible toxicities, parasites, and metabolic diseases.
+If everything seems normal, x-rays and ultrasound, which can be helpful in finding masses, foreign objects, and other gastrointestinal tract problems, may be recommended.
+If these are not fruitful, a biopsy of the intestinal tract to rule out cancer or inflammatory bowel disease may be pursued.

 Regardless of the cause, cases of protracted feline vomiting will need supportive care, often involving intravenous or subcutaneous fluid therapy, and feeding a bland, easily digested diet once the vomiting has stopped.
 An anti-emetic drug may be prescribed to stop the vomiting in cases of dietary indiscretion or certain metabolic diseases.
 Specific treatment, of course, will depend upon the diagnosis.
 Parasites will be addressed with deworming medication.
 Toxicities will be treated with appropriate antidotes or supportive therapy.